Do you know someone who struggles to safely manage medications on their own?

 These medication management services are designed to help increase medication compliance for patients with even the most complex regimens.
 When using a medication setup service, medications are managed by a pharmacist and delivered directly to you.
 The pharmacist handles dosing in an easily manageable format similar to a traditional medication box.

-Using this system saves money over an expensive skilled nursing visit, limits the potential for errors, and provides clients with the flexibility and freedom they want and need when requesting in-home care.
+Using this system saves money over an expensive skilled nursing visit, limits the potential for medication errors, and provides clients with the flexibility and freedom they want and need when requesting in-home care.

 The following video is from Cypress Pharmacy in Fort Myers.
 In the video, they showcase a medication setup service they call Cypress Packs which you can see in the video below.
 With the Cypress pouch packaging system, one of their pharmacists can package medications, vitamins, and supplements into clearly labeled daily doses sorted by day and time.